Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

 The 2019 Cricket World Cup took place in England and Wales from Thursday, May 30 until Sunday, July 14.

 The Cricket World Cup is the biggest ODI event on the international calendar.
 Played just once every four years, it features the leading teams in the game including Australia, England, South Africa, India, Pakistan, New Zealand and Sri Lanka as they fight it out for the ultimate prize.

 The structure of the tournament has varied over the years, with as many as 16 teams (last seen in 2007) and as low as ten.
-This year’s tournament will feature ten teams, which has drawn criticism given there are now 12 Test nations.

 |1983||England, Wales||India||West Indies|

 After the 2019 World Cup, the tournament will head to India, with the sub-continent nation hosting the 2023 tournament.